shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 ### Review
 In this lab, you have completed:
-- Creating Account, a Contact, and a Case record.
+- Creating Account, a Contact, and a Case record
-- Created a Phone Call activity and then convert the activity to a Case.
+- Created a Phone Call activity and then convert the activity to a Case

-### Proceed with the next Lab.
+### Proceed with the next Lab